 Yale placement specialists work with students to secure clinical rotation sites in or near students’ own communities.
 All placements are approved and supervised by Yale faculty, as are clinical preceptors.

-Immersions are opportunities for students to hone hands-on skills while working in the Yale Center for Medical Simulation (YCMS).
+Immersions are opportunities for students to hone hands-on skills while working in the Yale Center for Healthcare Simulation.
 Students demonstrate their surgical approach through cadaver dissection and gain experience working in team-based environments.

-Students are required to attend three weeklong immersions on the Yale campus in New Haven, Connecticut.
+Students are required to attend two week-long immersions on the Yale campus in New Haven, Connecticut.